Quantum illumination with asymmetrically squeezed two-mode light: Quantum illumination with asymmetrically squeezed two-mode state

 Fig.~\ref{FigQI}(a) shows a schematic diagram of QI which is a remote target detection protocol that exploits an entangled state.
-The signal mode of the entangled state is sent to target, and the idler mode is ideally retained.
-If a target presents, the return mode which include the reflected signal and a background thermal noise is jointly measured with the idler mode, and if there is not a target, the receiver only gets the background noise and the idler mode.
-On the other hand, its classical counterpart exploits a single mode light to discriminate the two situations, so there is no idler mode.
-It was studied that the optimal CI strategy exploits a coherent state \cite{SL09}, and therefore a QI protocol should have lower error rate of the discrimination than the CI with the same energy to claim a quantum advantage.
+The signal mode of the entangled state is sent to a target, and the idler mode is ideally retained.
+If the target presents, the return mode which includes the reflected signal and a background thermal noise is jointly measured with the idler mode.
+If there is no target, the receiver only gets the background noise with the idler mode.
+On the other hand, its classical counterpart exploits a single-mode light to discriminate the two situations with no idler mode.
+Since the optimal CI strategy exploits a coherent state \cite{SL09}, QI should have a lower error rate of the discrimination than the CI with the same energy to claim the quantum advantage.